top of page

 There are so many conditions falling under the umbrella of "women's health".
 Perhaps one of the top things that they have in common is the lack of priority they have in terms of research and healthcare funding.
 This has a heart-breaking effect on the women suffering with them.
 From delays in diagnoses, lack of clear diagnosis and multiple invasive tests, trial and error treatment routes, and dismissal from healthcare practitioners to deterioration in health.

 There is a close connection between the bladder and pelvic region and the brain.
 The stress, anxiety and upset that these symptoms cause can create a vicious cycle whereby the bladder and pelvic regions become increasingly sensitised [1].
-Whether you have recently started to experience symptoms and are unsure of how long may last or whether you have had ongoing bladder/pelvic symptoms for years, I tailor therapy to your unique experience and goals.

-I work with predominantly women with chronic/recurrent urinary tract infections (cUTI), interstitial cystitis (IC), overactive bladder (OAB), vulvodynia & pelvic pain in the context of, or separate to, endometriosis.
+I predominantly work with women with chronic/recurrent urinary tract infections (cUTI), interstitial cystitis (IC), overactive bladder (OAB), vulvodynia & pelvic pain in the context of, or separate to, endometriosis.

 I use the latest evidence-based therapeutic methods to gradually interrupt this vicious cycle and support the de-amplification of these pain/sensation signals.
 Therapy involves information about the link between pelvis/bladder and brain, the conceptualisation of a holistic understanding of factors maintaining symptoms and management techniques for symptoms and associated distress.

 I am a passionate women's health advocate.
 I am currently focussing on research in this area and have a clinical caseload of women presenting with a range of health conditions.
-I am open about my own experiences with ongoing urogynae issues and how this motivated me to pursue my career in health psychology.
+I am open about my own experiences with ongoing urogynae issues and how this motivated me to pursue my career in health psychology. â€‹

 Chronic Urinary Tract Infections (UTIs)/ Recurrent UTIs